-The College of Education would like to recognize the following faculty members whose promotions go into effect September 1, 2018.
+The College of Education recognizes six faculty members whose promotions go into effect on September 1.

 Curriculum and Instruction

 Allison Skerrett, associate professor of curriculum and instruction in Language and Literacy Studies and director of the Urban Teachers program, will be promoted to full professor.
 Her research focuses on secondary English education in urban contexts, including among transnational youth.
 Since 2016, she has been part of a 10-member International Council of Education Advisers, advising the Scottish government on issues related to education and inequity.